ucas-vg/PointTinyBenchmark/dataset/README.md

 ## 2.3 corner <a name="2.3"></a>

-corner dataset is trying cut image in dataset piece by piece, but not generate sub-images, just cut image on annotation file by add a keword 'cornor' and shift GT box in sub-images.
-For example, cut a image to K pieces.
+corner dataset is trying to cut images in dataset piece by piece.
+Different from generating sub-images, images is just cutted on annotation file by adding a keword 'cornor' and then shifting GT box in sub-images.
+For example, cutting an image into K pieces.

 ```
 images: {'file_name': origin_img_name, 'id': origin_img_id, ...}